mojahid1252/Retailrocket-Ecommerce-Business-Analysis/README.md

 ## 🤝 Let's Work Together

-Are you a financial services business looking to:
+"Are you an e-commerce business looking to identify conversion leaks, optimize product placement, and increase revenue without spending more on ads?"

 → **Democratize data access** across product, risk, and marketing teams?
 → **Identify revenue concentration risks** before they become problems?